 The Sustainable Recruitment Alliance

-In September 2020 the firm was pleased to join The Sustainable Recruitment Alliance.
+In 2020 the firm joined The Sustainable Recruitment Alliance.
 This Alliance, which is led by Clifford Chance in the UK, aims to encourage employers who engage in graduate recruitment to take a more eco-friendly approach to early talent recruitment.
 This includes the replacement of paper brochures with electronic versions and the reduction in usage of physical branded materials and merchandise.
 We were proud to be the first Irish law firm to join the alliance.

 Green Team Network

-As part of our commitment to education and our support of young people in disadvantaged areas we have partnered with the Tech2Students campaign to supply old laptops and computers from the firm as part of our Sustainable Business programme.
-Following an upgrade of the firm’s laptops by the IT department in 2021, we had a significant number of laptops and computers that, once wiped and reconditioned, could be used by students who urgently need them here in Ireland.
+As part of our commitment to education and our support of young people in disadvantaged areas, we have partnered with the Tech2Students campaign to supply old laptops and computers from the firm as part of our Sustainable Business programme.
+Following a recent upgrade of the firm’s laptops by the IT department, we had a significant number of laptops and computers that, once wiped and reconditioned, could be used by students who urgently need them here in Ireland.
 To date over 300 computers have been reconditioned and donated to DEIS schools based in areas of socio-economic disadvantage and in some cases rural isolation or marginalisation.
 This is not the first time that the firm has recycled its IT equipment.
-As a result of our move to new premises in March 2017, the firm had over 650 computers which were wiped, refurbished and made ready for reuse.
-In association with an external charity organisation, the firm arranged for these old computers to be shipped to Zambia where they greatly benefitted the schools and partners of our own Arthur Cox Zambia Project.